dany-premraj/interactiveAudioBible/README.md

 The [requirement.txt](https://github.com/dany-premraj/interactiveAudioBible/blob/master/requirement.txt) contains the necessary python packages used to build the project.

+To run this application, follow the below steps:

+1. Install Python 3.7, MySQL in your machine.
+2. Install the Python packages(PIP) mentioned in the [requirement.txt](https://github.com/dany-premraj/interactiveAudioBible/blob/master/requirement.txt)
+3. Prepare the MySQL (create user, Password, database_creation, other basic steps)
+4. Load the data into the table ``verse``
+5. Run the main.py and ask for the verse and you'll see the response.

 For code Contributors/Supporters if you require any financial support for building this app, kindly let me know @ dany.premraj007@gmail.com
 Or contact +91 8291 6868 02